-Collateral is an asset accepted by a lender as security for a loan.
-If the borrower defaults on the loan payments, the lender can seize the collateral and resell it to recoup losses.
+Collateral is an asset accepted by a lender as loan security.
+If the borrower defaults on payments, the lender can seize the collateral and resell it to recoup losses.

 Any business asset that has value and can be sold by the lender to pay off the loan if necessary can be considered collateral.
 Examples of collateral include: